 Is there an MHFA refresher course?

 At this time we do not offer an MHFA refresher course.
-We recommend that people retake the MHFA course every three years to refresh their skills.
+We recommend that people retake the MHFA course every two to three years to refresh their skills.

 Is the course offered online?